blejjkbinks/irc/readme.md

 where to keep track of privilege? each user has a list of channel he is operator in? or each channel has a list of user that are operators in it? what happens if a user leaves a channel? keep track of privilege or lose it? who can become operator? who can create a new channel? delete channel? channel-wide privilege vs server-wide privilege

+each channel keeps track of active users connected, echo all received lines to all users in that channel

+3 classes: server, channel, user (??)

+handle encryption, password safety? handle internet connection or just local on 1 machine? difference between some client and a bare terminal doing 'nc'?

+- ft_split received line
+- if first word starts with '/' then process command
+- otherwise just send line to channel

+use dynamic arrays, make our own ft_realloc in cpp?